 - Kittens usually spend about 12 hours per day sleeping.

 - Adult cats sleep between 7 and 12 hours per day, but this number can go up to 15 or more.

-- Older cats sleep as much as adult cats as far as total number of hours, but their sleep is more fragmented.
+- Older cats sleep as much as adult cats as far as the total number of hours.
+However, their sleep is more fragmented.

 - Cats may spend an additional 4 to 8 hours in a “drowsy” state.
-Technically speaking, this isn’t sleeping, but it can be described as such by pet owners.
+Technically speaking, this isn’t sleeping, but it can appear as such to pet owners.